Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Port Pirie South
+Why people like living in Port Pirie South

-Who Port Pirie South Suits
+Who Port Pirie South suits

 📊InvestorsRent covers a solid share of the median mortgage.